COLORADO

 $$$$$ | MAP | WEBSITE | INSTAGRAM

 The Wolf’s Tailor wants your control issues checked at the door, which is fine—the chefs are better at this anyway.
-The tasting menu throws Nordic, Italian, and Asian ideas into a blender with Colorado ingredients and turns out dishes like robata-grilled bison and pesto dan dan noodles without a single wrong note.
+Chef de cuisine Taylor Stark creates a tasting menu that throws Nordic, Italian, and Asian ideas into a blender with Colorado ingredients and turns out dishes like robata-grilled bison and pesto dan dan noodles without a single wrong note.
 Whether you’re in the clean-lined dining room or one of those camping-chic patio tents, expect to drop real money and feel like it was worth it.

 Best for: Inventive tasting menus and patio seating